jsam/lsf/.lsf/memory/red-phase-instruction.md

 ## Forbidden Patterns

-- Custom test frameworks (use pytest for backend, Vitest for frontend)
+- Custom test frameworks (use pytest for backend, Playwright for frontend E2E, Vitest for frontend unit)
-- Cross-stack testing (no pytest for React, no Vitest for Django)
+- Cross-stack testing (no pytest for React, no Vitest for Django, no Playwright for backend)
+- Mocked component tests (use Playwright E2E for frontend workflows)
+- Mocked API responses in E2E tests (use real backend)
+- Frontend integration tests with Vitest (deprecated - use E2E or unit)
+- Backend contract tests (use integration with real services)
+- Backend load tests (not in scope - YAGNI)
 - Test implementation code (only task definitions)
 - Business logic in tests (test behavior only)
 - Passing tests (must fail initially)